samsol38/WebGL-3D-Model/README.md

 WebGL-3D-Model
 ==============
 This demo is useful to study 3D graphics basic concepts, properties and operations.
-User can change various properties and learn 3D concepts like camera movement, texture mapping, lighting and different operations.
+<br>User can change various properties and learn 3D concepts like camera movement, texture mapping, lighting and different operations.

 Demo contains following features:
 <br>